-CleanSlate’s new Sheboygan center, located at 2707 S. Business Drive, is prepared to bring much-needed relief to patients suffering from addiction in the area.
+CleanSlate’s new Sheboygan addiction treatment center, located at 2707 S. Business Drive, is prepared to bring much-needed relief to patients suffering from addiction in the area.
 The center offers medication-assisted treatment and additional medical services such as vaccinations, lab services and detox.
 Medication-assisted treatment combines behavioral therapy and medications to treat substance use disorders and is approved by the FDA as a safe and effective treatment option.

 CleanSlate was founded in 2009 in response to the country’s growing opioid epidemic.
 Over the past decade, the company has treated more than 53,000 patients in 11 states.